kevinlin/ai-sdlc-playbook/docs/ide-rules/frameworks/README.md

+---
+description: This directory contains IDE rules specific to different software frameworks and libraries.
+These rules are compatible with multiple AI-powered IDEs including Cursor, Kiro, and other similar development environments.
+---

 # Framework IDE Rules

 This directory contains IDE rules specific to different software frameworks and libraries.
 These rules are compatible with multiple AI-powered IDEs including Cursor, Kiro, and other similar development environments.